chubbyanh/show-me-what-you-got/README.md

 - There are __03 levels__: easy (12 cards), normal (16 cards), and hard (20 cards).
 At the end of each game, player can choose to stay at the same level/mode, or switch to a different one.

 ### Visual Design
+__Images__

 User stories:
 - As a player and a Rick and Morty's fan, I want to see my beloved characters and stories in the game.
    - Background images, stories, and characters in the game are borrowed from Rick and Morty tv series.

 __Theme colors__

-There are 5 main colors used in this game:
+There are 5 main colors used in this game, because I wanted to make the game look fun and cartoonish.

-- #f5f5f5
+- rgb(245,245,245)
 - rgb(15, 157, 88)
 - rgb(244, 180, 0)
 - rgb(66, 133, 244)
 - rgba(219, 68, 55, .9)

 __Fonts__

+Font 'Special Elite' was used for the whole game.
+Font 'Road Rage' was used for the game's title.

+Because the game's backstory is about an interglatic talent competition, so I wanted to make the game's title glow and look like an electric sign.

 ## Features
 __Wireframe__